pigetwebdev/nanos_test/README.md

 The backend is implemented using Node, Express and Mongoose.
 And I chose Mongodb, because Mongo is very ideal for the structure of the file given.
-And as the file is json structured, so with Mongo, it is very easy to populate the database with this file using the functionality provided by Mongoose.
+And as the file is json structured, so with Mongo, it is very easy to populate the database from this file using the functionality provided by Mongoose.

 ### Client